 When I started organizing, paper was the number one American problem, closets were busting out all over, time management was a mess for many, systems became a buzz word and people were beginning to think organized thoughts.
 All in that exact order.

 Today…move over paper, digital everything has taken over.
-Closets still need sorting, systems of every kind are being taught and people are still trying to think organized thoughts: Less is more, clutter is simply delayed decisions, The secret to getting ahead is getting started, There is beauty in simplicity or A year from now you will wish you had started today.
+Closets still need sorting, systems of every kind are being taught and people are still trying to think organized thoughts: Less is more, clutter is simply delayed decisions, The secret to getting ahead is getting started, there is beauty in simplicity.
+A year from now you will wish you had started today.

 2020 Organizing Trends